cboursnell/crb-blast/README.md

 A Ruby Gem for Conditional Reciprocal Best BLAST (Aubry et al. 2014, accepted at PLoS Genetics).

+### What is Conditional Reciprocal Best BLAST?

+CRB-BLAST is a novel method for finding homologs between one set of sequences and another.
+This is particularly useful in genome and transcriptome annotation.

+CRB-BLAST initially performs a standard reciprocal best BLAST.
+It does this by performing BLAST alignments of query->target and target->query.
+Reciprocal best BLAST hits are those where the best match for any given query sequence in the query->target alignment is also the best hit of the match in the reverse (target->query) alignment.

+Reciprocal best BLAST is a very conservative way to assign orthologs.
+The main innovation in CRB-BLAST is to learn an appropriate e-value cutoff to apply to each pairwise alignment by taking into account the overall relatedness of the two datasets being compared.
+This is done by fitting a function to the distribution of alignment e-values over sequence lengths.
+The function provides the e-value cutoff for a sequence of given length.

+We have found that CRB-BLAST greatly improves [sensitivity and specificity](http://en.wikipedia.org/wiki/Sensitivity_and_specificity).
+This claim is thoroughly justified in our paper, currently accepted at Plos Genetics.

+The CRB-BLAST algorithm was conceived by Steve Kelly, and this implementation is by Chris Boursnell and Richard Smith-Unna.

 ### Installation

 You'll need Ruby v2.0 or later.
 If you don't have Ruby, we suggest installing it with [RVM](http://rvm.io).